mmb-irb/MDDB-workflow/docs/source/input.rst

 - vmd_selection: a list of vmd selections (chain D)

-Ligands are mapped in the standard topology file
+Ligands are mapped in the standard topology file.
-In addition, an RMSD analysis is run for every defined ligand
+In addition, an RMSD analysis is run for every defined ligand.